Weiguorao/duplicated-num-sorting/README.md

 770610: 2
 7706100: 4
 ```
+We could use "java.util.BitSet" directly in this case.
 Another solution(using Trie):
 ```
 class Tries {
-    Boolean isTrie; // A flag to show if this is end of 1 number Int duplicates; // the times of duplicates for this number HashMap<Character, Tries> childen = new HashMap<Character, Tries> {};
+    Boolean isTrie; // A flag to show if this is end of 1 number int duplicates; // the times of duplicates for this number HashMap<Character, Tries> childen = new HashMap<Character, Tries> {};
 }
 ```